pinselimo/lora/README.md

 A combination of the ``--noprompt`` and the ``--delete`` flag will lead to the loss of all unsaved edits!

+Because the ``--delete`` option will alter the recovery file registry, Lora backs it up at ``.config/lora/registrymodifications.xcu``.
+To restore it use ``lora --restore``.
+To overwrite the backup with a new one use ``lora --backup``.
+This will not backup any unsaved changes in your documents!

 ## License

 This project is open source under the ``MIT`` license (C) 2022 Simon Plakolb.
 Find more information in the accompanying ``LICENSE`` file.